 There is also a common misconception taught to girls, especially in these areas, that men hit their wives because they love them.
 This is simply not true but only adds fuel to the fire making these girls suffer more than they deserve.
 These girls require education and freedom to choose when to get married.

 As said for domestic violence, child marriage also continues to exist in rural areas.
 A video posted by VICE Asia – “Child Marriage in India: Teenage Girls Forced to Marry,” portrays this issue perfectly.
-It shows the small rural area of Malda on the border of West Bengal, where it is a common tradition of marrying off girls of the age 12-14 to men of age 21-24.
+It shows the small rural area of Malda on the border of West Bengal, where it is a common tradition of marrying girls of age 12-14 to men of age 21-24.
 Child marriage also connects with the issue of domestic violence, as the marriage of these girls is given higher importance than their education.
 These girls require education to learn about their rights and get their voice to fight these injustices.

 These are five of the many common issues faced by young girls to working women in the present age.
-The 21st century has made many technological advancements in many fields, but can we really call ourselves a modern society if the mentality of the majority of the population is still old and narrow?
+The 21st century has made many technological advancements in many fields, but can we call ourselves a modern society if the mentality of the majority of the population is still old and narrow?
 These issues require more help from the government and need to be taken up more seriously.